 - The Sisk team-built dashboards that stored live clash trend reports to track progress weekly, resulting in a 50% efficiency increase in the BIM management process compared to traditional, manual methods of construction coordination without the automating power of the cloud. - The tight integration between BIM 360 Docs, Microsoft Power BI, and Sisk's own "Design Changes Control" dashboards provided the commercial teams with a faster way to visualise the cost and/or schedule impacts, reducing the overall take-off by a potential 40% - By using BIM 360, the project continued uninterrupted as construction continued in Sweden during the Covid-19 pandemic.

-• (2) Project: Finland's Hospital Nova uses VR to involve staff in building, 28th April 2020.

-Lead Contractor: The Central Finland Health Care District BIM Tools: Tridify

-- Innovative processes have been used in the co-design of Finland's new Hospital Nova using BIM models and involving more than 350 staff. - (3) Project: NHS Nightingale Hospital, East London how BIM played its part, 5th May 2020.

-Client: Barts Health NHS Trust, Royal Free London NHS

-Foundation Trust

-Lead Contractor: Lead Designer: BDF

-BIM Tools: Autodesk Revit

-- The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covid-19.
-The hospital is now in standby mode and will be used should cases in the London area rise again. - (4) Project: Mace use Al tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 - Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.

-Client: Lodha: Main contractor: Mace

-Balancing the many requirements of a building project - cash flow, cost, quality, and timelines - is always a significant challenge for project leadership.
+(2) Project: Finland's Hospital Nova uses VR to involve staff in building, 28th April 2020.
+Lead Contractor: The Central Finland Health Care District BIM Tools: Tridify - Innovative processes have been used in the co-design of Finland's new Hospital Nova using BIM models and involving more than 350 staff.
+(3) Project: NHS Nightingale Hospital, East London - how BIM played its part, 5th May 2020.
+Client: Barts Health NHS Trust, Royal Free London NHS Foundation Trust Lead Contractor: Lead Designer: BDF BIM Tools: Autodesk Revit - The UK's newest (see publication date) and largest hospital, based at the ExCel conference centre in London's Docklands, is designed to care for up to 4,000 people affected by Covid-19.
+The hospital is now in standby mode and will be used should cases in the London area rise again.
+(4) Project: Mace use AI tech on Mayfair project to meet Covid-19 safety challenges, 1st October 2020 - Work was already underway on Lodha's No 1 Grosvenor Square flagship project when the lockdown and then social distancing added to the normal construction challenges.
+Client: Lodha; Main contractor: Mace Balancing the many requirements of a building project - cash flow, cost, quality, and timelines - is always a significant challenge for project leadership.
 The Covid-19 pandemic made the balancing act even more intense, costing projects valuable time at the start of lockdown and requiring adjustments to ensure the health and safety of all personnel on site as production restarted.

-• (5) Project: Al tracks work quality at Norway's Stavenger Hospital., 21st June 2020.

-Client: Stavanger University Hospital BIM Tools: 100% International open standards, compatible with Revit, ArchiCAD, Solibri and others

-- Oslo-based BIM developer Imerso has been given responsibility to monitor work progress in one of the biggest public construction projects in Scandinavia.
+(5) Project: AI tracks work quality at Norway's Stavenger Hospital, 21st June 2020.
+Client: Stavanger University Hospital BIM Tools: 100% International open standards, compatible with Revit, ArchiCAD, Solibri and others - Oslo-based BIM developer Imerso has been given responsibility to monitor work progress in one of the biggest public construction projects in Scandinavia.
 Access the Chartered Institute of Building's (CIOB), BIM+ articles, projects, case studies and more, in full.
 Latest BIM news - 10th annual BIM report 2020 available NBS 10th National BIM Report 2020 - It illustrates how usage and perceptions of BIM have changed since 2011, progress made as an industry, and anticipated changes in the next decade.

-Construction Information Service (CIS) Insights

-The latest edition [February 2025] of NBS CIS Insights focuses on - Sustainable Futures UK Report 2024, and covers -
+Construction Information Service (CIS) Insights The latest edition [May 2025] of NBS CIS Insights focuses on - NBS Guide - Best Practice Guide to Specification Writing, and covers - • Develop a robust, standardised approach to specification, • Best practice principles for the construction industry, and • For clients, contractors, architects and engineers.
+Back to top

-Insights from industry professionals' perspective, • Sustainable outcomes and the barriers we face, and • The future of sustainability policy and the role of specification and project information.

-Property and Construction Statistics

-Latest Property and Construction Statistics from RICS:
+Property and Construction Statistics Latest Property and Construction Statistics from RICS:

 - Input from RICS Professionals ensure RICS surveys are leading indicators in the real estate industry.

-Latest: Market Surveys - RICS [February 2025]
+Latest: Market Surveys - RICS [May 2025]